Book of Bap

 Korean Rice Dishes

 In Korean, rice is called 밥 (bap), and it is far more than just a side dish—it’s the heart of the meal.
 Whenever you see 밥 on a menu, you can expect rice to be present, whether as a simple bowl or woven into a more elaborate dish.
-While plain steamed rice is the foundation, Korean cuisine celebrates rice in countless forms.
+While plain steamed rice is the foundation, Korean cuisine celebrates rice in many different forms.

-From our restaurant days, we served classics like traditional steamed bap, savory bokkeum bap (fried rice), colorful bibimbap, comforting gukbap (rice in soup), and festive rolls of kimbap.
+From our restaurant days, we served classics like traditional steamed bap, bokkeum bap (fried rice), colorful bibimbap, comforting gukbap (rice in soup), and festive rolls of kimbap.
 We even offered fusion favorites like omu rice and beloved street foods such as tteokbokki.
 Each dish begins with rice, transformed through technique and flavor into something uniquely satisfying.

 Rice has deep roots in Korean history, with cultivation likely beginning during the Bronze Age (c.
 1300–300 BCE), though some evidence suggests earlier experimentation during the Neolithic Chulmun period.
 Archaeobotanical findings from sites like Heunam-ri confirm that rice gradually replaced millet as the dominant grain, marking a pivotal shift in Korea’s agricultural and culinary identity.